Battle of Duc Duc: Battle

 With the PAVN fire erupting in their rear, the 1st and 3rd Battalions, 2nd Infantry, advanced south from Duc Duc toward Da Trach and by noon reported securing their initial objectives without opposition.
 The 1st Battalion was on Ky Vi Mountain (15.7522°N 108.133°E), southeast of Duc Duc base, and the 3rd Battalion was on Hill 284 (15.7368°N 108.076°E), past Khuong Que and at the entrance of Khe Le Valley.
 The 2nd Battalion was in reserve.
 The plan called for the 3rd Battalion to continue the attack to Cua Tan Mountain, across the river from Da Trach, and for the 1st Battalion to attack south, first seizing Hill 454 (15.727°N 108.144°E) and then descending into the Khe Le Valley at the village of Ap Ba.
 The feasibility of the plan came into question, however, when the last contact with the Da Trach defenders on 19 July revealed that the command group and two companies of the 78th Rangers were under heavy attack on the hill at Cua Tan.

 After seizing Da Trach, the PAVN placed infantry battalions and antiaircraft guns in the hills above the valley, awaiting the arrival of the ARVN 2nd Infantry.
 The RVNAF struck hard at these forces on the 18th and 19th and caused heavy casualties, but the PAVN could not be dislodged.
 By the afternoon of 19 July, the 1st Battalion, 2nd Infantry was in contact with elements of the PAVN 36th Regiment on Ky Vi Mountain and on Hill 238 (15.749°N 108.113°E), to the west.
 The RVNAF flew 18 attack sorties in support, killing 75 PAVN infantrymen and destroying a mortar, but the ARVN advance had to be halted.
-Suspecting a trap in the Khe Le Valley, General Hinh ordered the 2nd Infantry to stop and sent reconnaissance patrols forward.
+Suspecting a trap in the Khe Le Valley, Hinh ordered the 2nd Infantry to stop and sent reconnaissance patrols forward.